svind1er/Bonelab-Mods/README.md

 # Bonelabs-Avatars
-just some shit avatars for bonelabs
+just some shit avatars for bonelabs, they may not wrk at all, ive just tested if weapons go on shoulders and hips n stuff

 # Installation for PC